Shopify Metrics: Which Ones to Track + Ways to Improve

 Shopify also offers specific metrics or reports related to customer retention and repeat purchases.

 The ‘sales by traffic source’ metric tracks the total sales generated by each traffic source.
+It connects the dots between traffic and revenue and answers: Which sources drive actual sales, not just visits?

 It’s a valuable metric for understanding where your customers are coming from and how you can optimize your marketing efforts.